Understanding RNNs & Transformers in Detail:

 In the Transformer example, we saw that the self-attention mechanism allows the model to compare all tokens in the sequence directly, providing a more precise and dynamic representation of how each token relates to every other token.
 This makes Transformers far better at capturing the relationships between distant tokens, which is crucial in tasks like machine translation, text summarization, and long-form text generation.

-Conclusion: Why Transformers are Superior for NLP
+Conclusion: Why Transformers are considered Superior for NLP

 To summarize, based on both the theoretical explanations and the practical examples, Transformers are better suited for NLP tasks because: